-We have compared these lists to existing objects catalogued in the SIMBAD19 astronomical database according to their right ascension and declination.
-Close matches to known or suspected variable stars in the catalog were found for twenty-two candidates.
-We further check the AAVSO site20 for remaining objects and find three more matches.
-All 25 matched candidates proved to be either pulsating variables or eclipsing binaries.
+We have compared these lists to existing objects catalogued in the SIMBAD18 astronomical database according to their right ascension and declination.
+Close matches to known or suspected variable stars in the catalog were found for 22 candidates.
+We further check the the AAVSO site19 for remaining objects and find three more matches.
+All proved to be either pulsating variables or eclipsing binaries.
 Most of these were identified using ROTSE1 data in previous publications.
-Of the 25 matched candidates, twelve are recent, unconfirmed identifications.
+Of these, twelve are recent, unconfirmed identifications.
 We present these lightcurves in this section.
-From the previously acknowledged twenty-five, we have seventeen other candidates that are newly identified transients.
-We discuss these seventeen cases in the next section.
+The other 17 candidates are newly identified transients.
+We discuss these cases in the next section.